-Marshall Mathers (Eminem), a rapper, actor, and music producer is my favorite rapper, and one of the best rappers in the world.
+Marshall Mathers (Eminem), a rapper, actor, and music producer is one of the best rappers in the world.
 He has won two Grammy awards and a number of MTV Music Video Awards.
-Furthermore, he has released one of the fastest selling albums in rap history.
+He has also released one of the fastest selling albums in history.

 I love Eminem because besides being a successful rapper, he has proved that anyone can defy the odds.
-His rags-to-riches story is inspiring to those who want to achieve greatness.
+Moreover, his rags-to-riches story is inspiring to those who want to achieve greatness.

 As one of his biggest fans, I have listened to most of his songs and read almost every story about him.
 Therefore, I have managed to learn some lessons from him that make me believe in achieving greatness.